hmsk/vite-plugin-elm/README.md

 Html.img [ Html.Attributes.src <| VitePluginHelper.asset "/assets/logo.png?inline" ] []
 ```

-## Combine multiple main files (Experimental from `2.7.0-beta.1`)
+## Combine multiple main files (Experimental)

-By passing importing path via `with` URL-ish parameter(s), the plugin compiles multiple main files in a single compilation process.
-That generates a single `Elm` export which has multiple properties for each given main files.
-This way reduces bundle size comparing to a total size of importing each file separately since common modules/Elm core codes are not repeated.
+By passing importing paths via the `with` URL-ish parameter(s), the plugin compiles multiple main files in a single compilation process.
+This results in a single Elm export that contains multiple properties, each corresponding to a given main file.
+This feature helps reduce the bundle size when compared to importing each file separately because common modules and Elm core code are not repeated.

 ```ts
 // `Elm.App` and `Elm.Another`, both can work as like importing individually.